Joe Biden's Secret Easter Weekend at Camp David

 — President Biden (@POTUS) April 4, 2021

-Biden acknowledged that “for a second year,” many Americans were “still feel the longing and loneliness of distance” and were “apart from family their friends and full congregations” at church.
+Biden acknowledged that “for a second year,” many Americans “still feel the longing and loneliness of distance” and were “apart from family, their friends, and full congregations” at church.

 He also urged Americans to get vaccinated against the coronavirus, calling it a “moral obligation” for pastors and their congregations.